QMCPACK/qmc_workshop_2021/week3_stats_and_nexus/02_lih_hf_vmc/README.rst

 .. code-block:: bash

-   |-0.748668+0.749663|/0.004 = 0.25
+   |-0.747790+0.749663|/0.012 = 0.16

-The deviation is about 0.25 sigma.
+The deviation is about 0.16 sigma.
 Values that are actually equal should be expected to disagree by more than 1-sigma about 1/3 of the time (68% confidence) and by more than 2-sigma about 1/20 of the time (95% confidence).
 A deviation of greater than 3-sigma should always be treated as being (i.e. assumed to be) real.
-The deviation we see here (0.25 sigma) is consistent with the VMC energy being equal to the deterministic Hartree-Fock one.
+The deviation we see here (0.16 sigma) is consistent with the VMC energy being equal to the deterministic Hartree-Fock one.
+The answer you see will vary each time you run with a different random seed.

 As an aside, the last number reported by ``qmca`` above is the energy to variance ratio (\|E\|/V) in Ha.
 A value larger than about 0.03 Ha suggests a poor quality wavefunction